 Whether you wish to explore spots that only locals are familiar with or if you hope to tick off the popular attractions from your bucket list, either way, your planning process will differ depending on what you decide to do.

-With popular attractions, it’s important to plan your trip in a low season when these areas won’t be crowded and their rates will be more affordable.
+With popular attractions, it’s important to plan your trip in the low season when these areas won’t be crowded and their rates will be more affordable.

 Envisioning your ideal vacation and understanding what you want to experience is something only you can do, and it needs to be at the forefront when going through the next steps.